ryzenboi98/weather-api/README.md

 # weather-api
 A Weather API that consumes the Open Weather API using Spring Boot

+Test out the weather for Portugal in the following [link](weather-rapi.herokuapp.com/weather/?location=Portugal)

 ## What does the Weather API offers?
 This Weather API was built for users to search for any location and obtain the current weather information, as well as hourly and daily weather information up to 7 days.